 When is Purdue’s Rowing Season?

 During the fall the team focuses mainly on rowing technique, building strength and cardiovascular endurance.
-If you are a novice rower, this is when you will learn the basic technique of rowing and begin to build the muscle and endurance to be competitive in racing.
+If you are a new novice rower, this is when you will learn the basic technique of rowing and begin to build the muscle and endurance to be competitive in racing.
 The races in the fall are longer than in the spring season, the standard fall race distance covers three miles, the spring 2000 meters.

 In early to mid-November focus shifts to land-based training.
 During this time the athletes work to increase their muscular strength and continue to build upon their cardiovascular base which will be crucial to them as they enter into the spring season.
 They do this by utilizing a training program which encompasses a lifting regime and intensive training on the indoor rowing machines.